-Purpose: This bill will help provide New York State students with an invaluable communication skill.
-Embedding American Sign Language courses into the elementary curriculum would allow students to communicate with a diverse group of people and would also help foster their own language skills.
-By equipping students with this important language skill, students would be able to contribute positively to society and the State of New York.
+- 9 Purpose: This bill will help provide New York State students with an invaluable - 10 communication skill.
+Embedding American Sign Language courses into the - 11 elementary curriculum would allow students to communicate with a diverse group - 12 of people and would also help foster their own language skills.
+By equipping - 13 students with this important language skill, students would be able to contribute - 14 positively to society and the State of New York. - 15

 - Section 1: Mandatory: Not a choice, required, you have to do it.
 17 - 18 ASL: American Sign Language is a language that is spoken through hand gestures - 19 and includes the same linguistic properties as spoken language. - Optional: You have a choice.
-20 - 21 K-5: Elementary school grades including Kindergarten, 1st grade, 2nd grade, 3rd - grade, 4th grade and 5th grade.
-22 - 23 Curriculum: An outline of what students will do and study during a set course or - 24 program.

-Section 2: To be best prepared to take on challenges in a New York State Middle School and High School, students in Grades K-5 should learn American Sign Language.
-This curriculum addition will prepare students to communicate with people that depend on it as their primary form of communication.
-It will also boost their own literacy, learning and communication skills.
-The curriculum will flow as follows: For kindergarten and first grade, the goal would be to learn the alphabet, feelings and simple words.
-For second and third grade, the goal would be to put together words and small phrases.
-At the fourth and fifth grade level, students another language is obviously a skill that the New York State Education department believes is important.
-This bill pushes for mandatory American Sign Language classes in grades K-5.
-Students should also be given an opportunity to take ASL as

-- 33 - 34 would be able to expand their vocabulary, put together sentences and engage in - 35 full conversations.
-Students would also be able to continue learning ASL in high 36 school if they choose. - 37

-Justification: In New York State, all public high school students are required to take at least one unit of credit in a language other than English.
+20 - 21 K-5: Elementary school grades including Kindergarten, 1st grade, 2nd grade, 3rd grade, 4th grade and 5th grade.
+22 - 23 Curriculum: An outline of what students will do and study during a set course or - 24 program. - 25 - 26 Section 2: To be best prepared to take on challenges in a New York State Middle - 27 School and High School, students in Grades K-5 should learn American Sign - 28 Language.
+This curriculum addition will prepare students to communicate with - 29 people that depend on it as their primary form of communication.
+It will also boost - 30 their own literacy, learning and communication skills.
+The curriculum will flow as - 31 follows: For kindergarten and first grade, the goal would be to learn the alphabet, - 32 feelings and simple words.
+For second and third grade, the goal would be to put - together words and small phrases.
+At the fourth and fifth grade level, students 33 - 34 would be able to expand their vocabulary, put together sentences and engage in - 35 full conversations.
+Students would also be able to continue learning ASL in high - 36 school if they choose. - 37 - 38 Justification: In New York State, all public high school students are required to 39 - take at least one unit of credit in a language other than English.
 Therefore, learning